• Skip to primary navigation

 Where: All over Japan (March-May)

 Each of these locations has hundreds of cherry blossom trees that have delicate pink blossoms that cascade beautifully within their surroundings and fill the air with a fragrant light scent.
-If you are able to visit Japan during the sakura season, you won’t regret it!
+If you can visit Japan during the sakura season, you won’t regret it!

 6. Examine The Stunning Autumn Foliage